Legislative Council of Brunei: Early Establishment and Constitutional Foundations (1959–1962)

+Reinstatement and Proposed Reforms (2004–2005)

-After a 21-year hiatus, the Sultan reconvened on 25 September 2004, with the proposed modification to the 1959 constitution as its first item on the agenda.
+After a 21-year hiatus, Sultan Hassanal Bolkiah reconvened the Legislative Council on 25 September 2004, with the proposed modification to the 1959 constitution as its first item on the agenda.
 The Council approved a constitutional proposal that would have increased its size to 45 seats, 15 of which would be elected.
-The Sultan disestablished the council on 1 September 2005 and, on the following day, reestablished the Council based on the amended version of Brunei's Constitution.
+The Sultan disestablished the council on 1 September 2005 and, on the following day, reestablished the Council based on the amended version of Brunei's Constitution, commencing the first session.
 Five members of the new Legislative Council, who were indirectly elected to represent village councils, were appointed by the Sultan in September 2005.

 In 2006 and 2007, plans for a 45-member legislature with 15 seats up for public vote were still on the table, but elections were still not scheduled by year's end.
-All state authority remains in the hands of the sultan's family and chosen successors, and the Internal Security Act (ISA) keeps the sultan's personal authority largely untouched.
+All state authority remains in the hands of the House of Bolkiah and chosen successors, and the Internal Security Act (ISA) keeps the sultan's personal authority largely untouched.

 The Legislative Council met in 2006 and 2007 to examine government spending, suggesting that it has adopted budget review as a regular duty in recent years.
 The plans for elected Council members, Brunei's 2006 membership in the Asian Development Bank, and government initiatives to promote the private sector while combating corruption and radical Islam are all considered preparations for the anticipated depletion of the nation's oil and gas reserves, which currently make up 90% of state revenues.
-This modest increase in Council activity and increased focus on government spending are all part of these preparations.
+This modest increase in Council activity and increased focus on government spending were all reported as part of these preparations.
 With the money, the government has long been able to stave off calls for political reform by keeping the majority of the populace in work, lavishing them with benefits, and exempting them from paying income tax.